 Chess Institute of Canada (CIC) was founded in 2005 with Ted Winick as its first CEO.
-Now in its fourteenth year, CIC is a Canadian Registered Charity led by CEO Tal Granite, with a growing staff of passionate and dedicated group leaders who continue its original mission of using chess as a way to teach life skills such as goal setting, resilience and self realization.
+CIC is now a Canadian Registered Charity with a growing staff of passionate and dedicated group leaders who continue its original mission of using chess as a way to teach life skills such as goal setting, resilience and self realization.

 Ted Winick started teaching chess in Toronto in 1998 as a volunteer at his children’s elementary school.
 His initial motivation was simply to provide a fun, intellectually stimulating activity.
 Later that year, when he started working with the new club to prepare a school team for the city championship, he was in for a surprise: the best under-15 chess player in Canada had been attending the school all along!
 What happened next was the watershed event that led to the philosophical foundation of Chess Institute.

 “We need five players on the tournament team,” Ted said to this boy.